wolandark/vimdict/README.md

 use your favorite plugin manager

 # Usage
 Put your cursor on a word and issue `:Dict`.
-No need to select visually or copy the word etc ...
+(No need to select visually or copy the word etc that's just for the demo)  ...
 Move the cursor to dismiss the popup or press Esc.

 # Configuration
 You can specify colors for the popup in vimrc, othereise vimdict will use the default highlight group which creates a white on black popup.